artseyio/qmk-artsey/DEVELOPMENT.md

 cd /qmk_firmware/users/artsey
 # ARTSEY_SIZE is a required argument
 # ARTSEY_HAND is a required argument
-# ARTSEY_REMIX is an optional argument to tell us you have customizations to include
 # ARTSEY_OLED_BOOT_LOGO is an optional argument. default: yes
 # ARTSEY_BOOT_LOGO_TIMEOUT is an optional timeout in miliseconds. default: 2000
 # ARTSEY_OLED_ICON is an optional icon to show on the status pages. default: badslime_1